ibm-cloud-docs/codeengine/configmap-secret.md

 Use defined secrets with jobs or apps.
 Let's use secrets that were previously defined with the CLI with a job.

-To use a secret with a job with the CLI, specify the `--env-fromsecret` option on the `jobdef create`, `jobdef update`, `job run` or `job update` commands.
+To use a secret with a job with the CLI, specify the `--env-fromsecret` option on the `job create`, `job update`, `jobrun submit` or `jobrun resubmit` commands.
 Similarly, to reference a secret from an application with the CLI, specify the `--env-from-secret` option on the `app create` or `app update` commands.

 This scenario uses the CLI to run a job that references a secret.

-1. [Create a job definition and run a job](/docs/codeengine?topic=codeengine-kn-job-deploy).
+1. [Create and run  a job](/docs/codeengine?topic=codeengine-kn-job-deploy).
 For this example, create a {{site.data.keyword.codeengineshort}} job definition that uses the [`testjob`](https://hub.docker.com/r/ibmcom/testjob) image in Docker Hub and then run a job using the job definition.
 When a request is sent to this sample job, the job reads the environment variable `TARGET` and prints `"Hello ${TARGET}!"`.
 If this environment variable is empty, `"Hello World!"` is returned.

     ```
-    ibmcloud ce jobdef create --name myjobdef1 --image ibmcom/testjob
+    ibmcloud ce job create --name myjob1 --image ibmcom/testjob
     ```
     {: pre}

 2. Run the job based on the `myjobdef2` job definition.

     ```
-    ibmcloud ce job run --name myjob1 --jobdef myjobdef1
+    ibmcloud ce jobrun submit --name myjobrun1 --jobrun myjobf1
     ```
     {: pre}